Category Archives: Uncategorized

 24) EPS Insulation Plastic

 EPS insulation typically contains about 2% plastic.
-As a result, roofers should be gentle with the insulation, especially when removing it.
+As a result, roofers should handle the insulation gently, especially when removing it.

 Source: Progressive Foam